LiskArchive/lips/proposals/lip-introduce_the_auth_module.md

 ## Specification

-In this section, we specify the substores that are part of the auth module store, the commands, and the protocol logic called during the block lifecycle.
-The auth module has module ID `MODULE_ID_AUTH` (see the [table below](#constants)).
+In this section, we specify the substores that are part of the Auth module store, the commands, and the protocol logic called during the block lifecycle.
+The Auth module has module ID `MODULE_ID_AUTH` (see the [table below](#constants)).

 ### Constants